KentonWhite/ProjectTemplate/website/configuring.markdown

 ---
 layout: page
 ---
+There are two types of configuration in:

+* `ProjectTemplate configuration` are the settings which alter how `load.project()` behaves when executed.
+For example, whether to have logging enabled.
+* `Project specific configuration` are the settings which make sense only to a particular project, but you would like to change them easily in `src` or `munge` scripts.
+For example, you may define `plot_footnote="My Proj"` to control a consistent look and feel for plots.
+Both types are stored in the `config` object accessible from the global environment.

-The current configuration settings exist in the `config/global.dcf` file:
+The current `ProjectTemplate` configuration settings exist in the `config/global.dcf` file:

 * `data_loading`: This can be set to 'on' or 'off'.
 If `data_loading` is on, the system will load data from both the `cache` and `data` directories with `cache` taking precedence in the case of name conflict.
 By default, `data_loading` is on.
 * `munging`: This can be set to 'on' or 'off'.
 If `munging` is on, the system will execute the files in the `munge` directory sequentially using the order implied by the `sort()` function.
 If `munging` is off, none of the files in the `munge` directory will be executed.
 By default, `munging` is on.